1988 Ducati 851 Tricolore Kit

 This particular example is located in California and was purchased from a well known New York based collector.
 Records show had been fully serviced circa 2014 and remained unused or ridden whilst part of the collection.
 In researching the bikes history, it seems this was an early production German delivered Kit, supported by the fact it has painted reverse-cone racing pipes (as opposed to black chrome) and while there’s no record of it being raced, almost all Kit bikes did find their way to the track.
 Importantly, it still retains the original seat pad with renown manufacturing defect that only appeared on the 207 Kit bikes.
 Only detraction's to being perfectly original are the very high quality carbon-fiber air intakes, airbox modifications and non-oem steering dampener.

-This is a very rare motorcycle and a beautiful piece of Ducati’s modern history.
+This is a very rare motorcycle and a beautiful piece of Ducati’s modern 4V history; the advertised price includes shipping & arrival charges into Sydney.

 Click this link to see high res images